11 Low-maintenance Perennials for Shade

 They normally have a two- to three-week blooming window in the spring and flower quite early.
 Cool-season perennial columbines dislike hot summers.

-They are perennial plants with a short lifespan, but they heavily self-seed in the garden.
-Columbines are distinguished by their distinctive blossoms resembling a jester’s hat.
+Columbines are perennial plants with a short lifespan but heavily self-seed in the garden.
+They are distinguished by their distinctive blossoms, which resemble a jester’s hat.

 Once planted, they can withstand drought and grow in moderate shade.
 Columbines are usually put alongside other perennials that can tolerate shade near the edge of rock gardens.